sgrill1/MetOfficeAPITesting/README.md

 A second individual project to develop skills in probing an API.

 ## Project Aim
-To probe the Met Office API and perform data analysis.
+To probe the Met Office API, perform tests on the data and practice using JSON path.

 ## Pre-Requisities
 IntelliJ